-The Rolling Stones were playing Marseilles in the South of France tonight in 1966, and one fan liked them so much he threw his chair at the stage.
-It hit Mick Jagger in the head, requiring 8 stitches.
+The Rolling Stones were playing Marseilles in the South of France tonight in 1966, and one fan liked them so much he threw his chair at Mick Jagger, which hit him in the head, requiring 8 stitches.

 The Beatles were at Abbey Road today in 1967, working on their Sgt.
 Pepper’s Lonely Hearts Club Band album.
 They put the finishing touches on Good Morning, Good Morning, then started in on With A Little Help From My Friends, with Ringo at the direction of George Martin singing his lead vocal almost exactly the same way twice.
 This “doubling” makes the vocal sound “fatter”, a technique still used to this day (see Seattle’s Mudhoney).
 The song at the time was still tentatively titled Bad Finger Boogie, a name they would later give to a band that signed to their Apple label, The Iveys, who would become Badfinger.

 The Rolling Stones were back on the European continent tonight in 1967, playing Bremen Germany with fellow British band The Creation who had a hit there, and an Australian band The Easybeats, who sported George Young on guitar, the older brother of and record producer for AC/DC’s Malcolm and Angus.

 Dr. Hook and the Medicine Show realized the prophecy in the Shel Silverstein lyrics they had turned into a song, when The Cover of The Rolling Stone got them the cover of Rolling Stone magazine today in 1973.
 According to the band, they really did buy 5 copies for their mothers.